person touching screen, heart with line chart

 Alicia MarquezAlicia Marquez | Cornell University

-Alicia Marquez received her B.S. degree in Environmental Science with a minor in Economics and an M.A. degree in Economics from San Diego State University.
-In the fall, she will be attending the Policy Analysis and Management Ph.D. program at Cornell University.
+Alicia Marquez received her B.S. in Environmental Science with a minor in Economics and an M.A. in Economics from San Diego State University.
+She is a second-year Ph.D. student in the Policy Analysis and Management Ph.D. program at Cornell University.
 She chose this program because of its interdisciplinary nature, with strong faculty in fields ranging from health economics to demography to environmental economics.
-Her specific interests include natural resource economics, health economics, and public policy.
+Her interests include natural resource economics, health economics, and public policy.

 Kyutaro MatsuzawaKyutaro Matsuzawa | University of Oregon